exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 - `hash`
   Hash of the message.

-`Propose` messages have the following additional fields:
+`Propose` and `Block` messages have the following additional fields:

 - `prev_hash`
   Hash of the previous block in the blockchain.